• Email

 The first is that not all pre-made gluten-free flour blends are the same.
 One might work for a recipe, but using a different brand/blend will produce entirely different results.

-Finally, most pre-made gluten-free flour blends rely heavily on starches and gums without as many nutritional or flavorful flours.
-When you select gluten-free flours for the specific recipe you’re making, you can optimize for that recipe both in terms of texture, but also flavor and nutrition.
+Most pre-made gluten-free flour blends rely heavily on starches and gums without as many flavorful flours.
+When you select gluten-free flours for the specific recipe you're making, you can optimize for that recipe both in terms of texture and flavor.

 Best Gluten-Free Flour for Cakes